OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/requirements/legacy-requirements.md

 These are the installation requirements for Tentacles prior to **Tentacle 3.1**.

+If you're using **Tentacle 3.1** or later, refer to these [installation requirements](/docs/infrastructure/deployment-targets/windows-targets/requirements/index.md).

 ## Windows Server

 - Windows Server 2003 SP2 (**Not supported for Tentacle 3.1 and up due to .NET 4.5 dependency**).